John Judson Ames: Career

 On April 21, 1855, Ames announced he was leaving for the East Coast.
 He had printed an average edition of 500 copies, and the paper had made him a comfortable living.
 It is probable, however, Ames was able to travel so much because of some other source—perhaps from his father's estate.
 It is also highly probable that Ames thought he was leaving San Diego for good.
 He had tried, without success, to sell the paper.
 During his frequent absences he wrote long letters to the Herald, which he signed "Boston," a pseudonym by which he was rather proud to be known.
 He attempted the humorous and wrote a series of burlesque accounts of his adventures while traveling, in 1855–56.
 He was an admirer of Lord Byron and himself wrote sentimental verses of passable quality.
 During the whole of his residence in San Diego he was a notary public, part of the time the only one, and this made a small addition to his income and helped bind up his interests with those of Bigler and Gwin.
 He was elected and served one term as councilman, one as justice of the peace and ex officio member of the court of sessions.
 He was also county superintendent of schools and served for a time as flour inspector for San Diego County.

+Ames continued to publish the San Diego Herald until April 1860.
+He then moved to San Bernardino and began to publish the San Bernardino Herald; it was the first newspaper in San Bernardino County.